-This is the first of several posts about our journey to installing hardwood floors for the first time.
+This is the first of several posts about our journey to installing DIY wood flooring over plywood.
 I want to share with you the good, the bad and the ugly in this series so you have an idea of what to expect in order to find out how hard it is to install hardwoods yourself!
 Before you begin your project, keep a few of these considerations in mind as you starting your planning process.

-Why I Chose to Replace Carpet with Hardwoods
+Why I Chose to Replace Carpet with DIY Wood Flooring

 I wasn’t too keen on having our second living space becoming a studio.
 After living with this set up for two years, he finally caved into setting up this space as a photo studio for me!
 Hubby of the year award goes to Ryan!

-Today, I’m sharing with you all of those risk factors that could increase the scope, time and cost of your project if you were to complete hardwood flooring installation on your own.
+Today, I’m sharing with you all of those risk factors that could increase the scope, time and cost of your project if you were to complete DIY wood flooring on your own!

 In order to best estimate the time the project will take, you’ll need to look at the trim work, how level your floor is and how many transitions you will need to take into account.
 For example, if you have a balcony railing edge or door transitions, those areas add a few more hours or even days.
 Also, I would pad in a few days if you know that you have a non-level floor.